keptt/FindOptimalPath-GUIApp/README.md

 you should be able to successfully run and use the application.

+*For app specific functions refer to `howTo.html` or inside the app go to Help->HowTo*

 **Creating executable**

 If you want to create an executable file to ship this program and/or use it on systems without python installed,